Flight incident 0B9301 Blue Air Bucharest - Barcelona via Cluj: Blue Air press release

 In these circumstances, we ask the general director of the Avram Iancu International Airport in Cluj, Mr. David CICEO, to withdraw his erroneous and incriminating statements against Blue Air and to apologize for deliberately misinforming the public and Blue Air passengers.

-At the moment there is an investigation opened by the Center for Investigations and Analysis for Civil Aviation Safety, subordinated to the Ministry of Transport and as far as conclusions appear, we will communicate them to the public. ”
+At the moment, there is an investigation opened by the Center for Investigations and Analysis for Civil Aviation Safety under the Ministry of Transport and insofar as conclusions appear, we will communicate them to the public. "

 At 11 time: 30, Blue Air issued a press release regarding the incident in Cluj, in which the aircraft was involved Boeing 737-400 (YR-BAS).
 There were 110 passengers and 6 crew members on board.
 The plane was not stopped on the runway, leaving in the scenery about 10 meters.
 No casualties were recorded and an investigation was initiated by the authorities.
 Below is the Blue Air position:

 Posted by Catherine Cata on Thursday, January 7, 2016

 "At 08:00, the Blue air plane landed on the runway of Avram Iancu International Airport in Cluj.

 In the final braking phase of the landing procedure, the aircraft commander noted that the grip on the landing strip is not large enough to allow the landing to stop within the runway, the plane sliding about 10m off the runway.